When to Use

 - Response protocols: documented processes for acknowledging, investigating, and closing feedback items

-- PSEA referral pathway: mandatory for any programme with community contact
+- PSEA referral pathway: mandatory for any program with community contact

 - Community communication plan: how communities are informed about the mechanism and their rights

-- Analysis and reporting process: how feedback data feeds into programme review and reporting cycles
+- Analysis and reporting process: how feedback data feeds into program review and reporting cycles

-- Escalation criteria: clear definitions of what triggers escalation to programme leadership or safeguarding focal points
+- Escalation criteria: clear definitions of what triggers escalation to program leadership or safeguarding focal points

 Best Practices